3lc-ai/tlc-yolov5-examples/README.md

 The fork is available from ...
 TODO: GitHub Link?

 # Examples
-For getting started quickly, refer to the `/examples` directory.
-It features examples of training and metrics collection with 3LC.
+For getting started quickly, refer to the `examples` directory.
+It features an example of training and metrics collection on the `COCO128` dataset, and an example of exporting data

 # Usage